tclupper/StarterUno/Readme.md

 * __`T`__ (Toggles the on-board LED)
     * __`TO`__ (turns off the on-board LED)

 This project will be continuously evolving and improving.
-However, I will try and prevent unnecessary "feature creep". :grinning:
+However, I will try and prevent unnecessary "feature creep".

 Enjoy!!